Hire Agile Developer

-Note that these methods need not be implemented in isolation, and it is, in fact, common practice to combine these methods.
+Note that these methods need not be implemented in isolation, and it is, in fact, a common practice to combine these methods.
 For instance, 10% of agile organizations implement a hybrid of Scrum and XP methodologies, while 8% use Scrumban, a hybrid of Scrum and Kanban.

-Reasons to Hire Agile Developer and Agile Development Team
+Reasons to Hire Agile Development Team

 With agile development effectively facilitating successful software projects, it’s unsurprising that the demand for agile developers continues to rise.
 According to ComputerWeekly, for instance, in the United Kingdom alone, the demand for agile practitioners has doubled in 2012 compared to 2010 in terms of job postings on their job board.
-According to VersionOne, among the top reasons why organizations adopt the agile process are that it accelerates the delivery of products, it effectively enables adaptation to changes, and it increases overall productivity.
+According to VersionOne, among the top reasons why organizations adopt the agile process is that it accelerates the delivery of products, it effectively enables adaptation to changes, and it increases overall productivity.

 Reasons Why Organizations Adopt the Agile Methodology (Source: VersionOne)